jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 1. Create feature branch from release branch
 2. Change OpenAPI definition
 3. [Build the changed OpenAPI definitions](#build-openapi) to make sure they are passed our custom linting ruleset
+4. Commit the OpenAPI definition changes and latest generated [xcloudiq-openapi.yaml](xcloudiq-openapi.yaml)
-4. Create a GitHub pull request and add stakeholders (API Governance team, BE, FE, QA, PLM, etc.) to review and approve
+5. Create a GitHub pull request and add stakeholders (API Governance team, BE, FE, QA, PLM, etc.) to review and approve
-5. Make sure resolve all concerns from stakeholders
+6. Make sure resolve all concerns from stakeholders
-6. Start working on the new OpenAPI parallel:
+7. Start working on the new OpenAPI parallel:
    1. Backend engineer start the API implementation
    2. Frontend engineer start the UI implementation
    3. QA engineer start to write test cases
    4. PLM start to communicate the new OpenAPI proposal to customer
-7. Repeat `step 2` to `step 5` if additional OpenAPI definition change needed during `step 6` (**Anyone** can initiate the process)
+8. Repeat `step 2` to `step 6` if additional OpenAPI definition change needed during `step 7` (**Anyone** can initiate the process)
-8. Merge changes to release branch
+9. Merge changes to release branch
-9. Delete the feature branch
+10. Delete the feature branch